kolinsturt/kolinsturt.github.io/_posts/2013-04-01-sha_using_openssl.md

 ### Porting The Code

 That’s all you need to do to create a message digest.
 But if you'd like to port this to iOS and OS X platforms for example, write a function to make it interoperable with Core Foundation, and thus the Foundation Cocoa environment.
-Here is an updated header file, adding the Core Foundation framework and one new static function that returns a CFStringRef.
+Here's an updated header file, adding the Core Foundation framework and one new static function that returns a `CFStringRef`.

 	#include <stdio.h>
 	#include <string>